kyegomez/EXA-1/exa/libraries/training/README.md

-# A place for a list of traing resources and best practices.
+# An list for Training Neural Nets!

-Distributed:
+# Distributed:

 Deepspeed